wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-administration/includes/2-custom-domain.md

 ### Manage SSL certificates

-1. On the Power Apps portals admin shortcuts page select **Manage SSL certificates** shortcut.
+1. On the Power Apps portals admin shortcuts page, select **Manage SSL certificates** shortcut.
 That will open Power Apps portals admin center with the **Manage SSL certificates** page selected.

 1. Select **Add new** to upload new certificate.